IcaroBichir/infocrazy/partners/index.markdown

 </div>
 </section><!-- /#table-of-contents -->

-# All Partners and Referencies
+# All Partners and References

-Here I will insert all my partners in life and sites that have my access every day
+Here I will insert all my partners in life and sites that have my access every day.

 ******